Automotive industry in South Africa: Top-selling alternative fuel vehicles

 The market for hybrids and EVs in South Africa is small, but growing, as is the country's charging infrastructure.
+Since the introduction of the BYD Dolphin Surf in September 2025, as well as the increase in the price of petrol since the 2026 Iran War, electric vehicle sales have increased rapidly.

-Notably though, 36% of new Toyota Corolla Cross models sold are hybrids.
+Notably, as of August 2025, 36% of new Toyota Corolla Cross models sold are hybrids.
 The Corolla Cross has 74% of the South African new hybrid vehicle market share.
-Sales figures for the top-selling hybrids, plug-in hybrids (PHEVs), and EVs in SA are below.
+Sales figures for August 2025 for the top-selling hybrids, plug-in hybrids (PHEVs), and EVs in SA are below.